IronInc/DH_Auto_Test/README.md

 Selenium 3 framework must be installed on Visual Studio project via NuGet manager.

+# Content of the project

+Folder 'Features' that contains one feature 'DH Check page elements and form.feature'.
+Given the low complexity of this project and how the test requirements are related to each other, one feature has been deemed enough.

+Step definition on DHSteps.cs

+Folder DHPages with Page Object definition on DHErrorPage.cs, DHHomePage.cs, DHFormPage.cs, DHHelloPage.cs, DHSiteCommons.cs.
+Further details can be checked on the comments of the code.

 # Test Machine

 Windows 7 Professional Service Pack 1.